sandervandegeijn/mendix-data-enumerator/README.md

 # mendix-data-enumerator
-This tool makes it possible to view exposed data in Mendix applications
+This repository contains a tool designed to scan Mendix applications for data that might be exposed publicly.
+The purpose of this tool is to assist developers and organizations in identifying and mitigating potential data exposure risks within their Mendix applications.

 ## Standalone usage
 ```